BlameTroi/txblibs/README.txt

 * functions I just wrote because I'd rather do it myself.

-As these are libraries for personal projects, my definitions of digit, character, and word characters is US ASCII centric, that being sufficient for my needs.
+As these are libraries for personal projects, my definitions of digit, character, and word characters is common US ASCII, that being sufficient for my needs.